 Watermelon, Mango & Spinach Salad

 If you are doing burgers, then you want fries to go with it, and my double-fried French Fries does the trick.

-Vegetarian Red Beans recipe for you, and I have my own Beef & Bean Chili and Cuban Black Beans recipe.
+My New Orleans friend, Miss Patty, has a delish Vegetarian Red Beans recipe for you, and I have my own Beef & Bean Chili and Cuban Black Beans recipe.